 Non-payment of non-priority debts may lead to interest and charges added to the debt, goods being repossessed, or County Court Judgements.

-Debts to the University could result in you being unable to progress, graduate or being excluded from University IT access until any money owed is repaid.
+Debts to the University could result in you being unable to progress, graduate or being excluded from University IT access until any money owed is paid.

-If you are a full-time Student Finance England funded student starting in September 2016 then you can get information here
+If you are a full-time Student Finance England funded student starting in September 2017 you can get information here

-If you are a full-time continuing Student Finance England funded student in September you can get help here
+If you are a full-time continuing Student Finance England funded student in September 2017 you can get information here

-If you are starting an NHS course in September 2016 you can get information, apply and get an estimated bursary calculation here
+If you are starting an NHS course in September 2017 you can get information here

-From September 2016 Postgraduate loan are available through Student Finance England
+Postgraduate loans are available through Student Finance England, information is available here

 The University offers a free online resource, Blackbulion, to help you learn how to manage your money.
 89% of the students who use it feel more confident about their financial future.
 Visit go.shu.ac.uk/manageyourmoney to start saving today.